Cyclic relation for multiple zeta functions: Proof and applications of Theorem

-Next, we explain that the cyclic relation implies the cyclic sum formula for MZSVs mentioned in Remark \ref{ooooo}.
+Last, we explain that the cyclic relation implies the cyclic sum formula for MZSVs mentioned in Remark \ref{ooooo}.
 Note that the following explanation is similar to \cite[Section 5.1]{HMM19}.
 Assume $r_1=\cdots=r_d=1$.
-From \eqref{cccrel}, for $\boldsymbol{s}\in W \cap \mathbb{Z}_{\ge1}^r$, we have
+From Eq.\eqref{cccrel}, for $\boldsymbol{k}\in W \cap \mathbb{Z}_{\ge1}^r$, we have

 The left-hand side of the above equality equals

 The right-hand side of the above equality equals